ramigs/nuxt-fauna-article/nuxt-fauna.md

   .catch((err) => console.log("Failed to seed repos to FaunaDB", err));
 ```

-Let's break down what we've done there:
+Let's review what we did:

+- Import functions `client` and `query` from `./graphql/db-connection`
+- Import `simple-icons` package
+- Import list of repos from `./data.json`
+- Go through each repo, get the SVG logo and the hex color code from
+  `simple-icons` and add the properties accordingly
+- Delete property `simpleIconsName` from the repo, since we don't want to send
+  it to the database
+- Use the driver to map over the array of repos and create a new document for
+  each one, in the `Repo` collection

+Notice that `query` operates as a transaction, which means that if an error
+occurs, none of the repos will written in the database.

+If everything goes as expected, we print a success message.

-We're ready to add documents to the `Repo` collection:
+We're now ready to add documents to the `Repo` collection:

 ```shell
 node seed.js